Student Article / Others

 "Might is always right" is a phrase that has both positive and negative attributes to it depending on the situation.
 It mostly describes that people on power are the ones who determine what is right and what is wrong.
 It is mostly used in a negative sense to mean that one who is powerful can have great control over their actions and can at times also turn their wrongs into rights.
 It mostly threatens the freedom of expression, discourages any scope of counter arguments and alternatives that might have the potential to favor a group of people and their ideas.

-However, the meaning also depends on the situation and the cause as well.
+However, the right is might meaning also depends on the situation and the cause as well.
 During ancient period as decisions were considered final.
 The kings and their warriors defeated the weaker kingdoms and annexed them to their existing and that is how great kingdoms came into existence.
 The king and his trusted warriors would set the rules and run the kingdom.
 The supporters of the King also considered it essential in maintaining the political scenario while the opponents considered it morally unjustified.

 We need to try delving into it and it is imperative to understand whether the concept is totally unfair or it also does have some positive outlook too.